 member of the American

 Legislative Committee and the APC Breed Advisory Committee.
 I also moderate two

 On a final

-note, our Pomeranians are some of the most "spoiled" and well-loved dogs in the
+note, our Pomeranians are probably some of the most "spoiled" and well-loved dogs in

 area!
-This will never change, no matter what becomes of our endeavor.
+This will never change, no matter what.

 They are well socialized, they travel with us to shows, etc., go to work with